-Dr Seager also founded The Seager Hair Transplant Centre and was the first to perform high density “one pass” sessions, high-density sessions meaning in excess of 3,000 grafts at a time.
+Dr Seager founded The Seager Hair Transplant Centre and was the first to perform high density “one pass” sessions, high-density sessions meaning in excess of 3,000 grafts at a time.
 He performed this procedure first in the mid-1990s and has continued to teach and practice this technique.
-Today, Sure Hair Toronto still practices and performs his techniques.
-Dr Seager also established what would become known within the hair transplant community as “Ultra Refined Follicular Unit Hair Transplantation”.
+Today, Sure Hair International still practices and performs his techniques.
+Dr Seager also established what would become known within the surgical hair restoration community as “Ultra Refined FUT”.
 Dr Seager would place 3,000 grafts densely packed “One area – One session”, then the grafts were immediately placed into the incision after the tiny needle incision was made.
 This technique is referred to as “stick and place” technique.

 STICK AND PLACE

-Dr Seager was one of the first hair transplant surgeons to stop using punch grafts and implement mini graft hair transplantation to help his signature dense packing, natural hair look.
+Dr Seager was one of the first surgeons to stop using punch grafts and implement mini graft transplantation to help his signature dense packing, natural hair look.